Amusement park: Pay-as-you-go

 Disneyland opened in 1955, using the pay-as-you-go format.
 Initially, guests paid the ride admission fees at the attractions.
 Within a short time, the problems of handling such large amounts of coins led to the development of a ticket system that, while now out of use, is still part of the amusement-park lexicon.
-In this new format, guests purchased ticket books that contained a number of tickets, labeled "A", "B" and "C." Rides and attractions using an "A-ticket" were generally simple, with "B-tickets" and "C-tickets" used for the larger, more popular rides.
+In this new format, guests purchased ticket books that contained a number of tickets, labeled "A", "B" and "C".
+Rides and attractions using an "A-ticket" were generally simple, with "B-tickets" and "C-tickets" used for the larger, more popular rides.
 Later, the "D-ticket" was added, then finally the "E-ticket", which was used on the biggest and most elaborate rides, like Space Mountain.
 Smaller tickets could be traded up for use on larger rides, for example two or three A-tickets would equal a single B-ticket.
 Disneyland, as well as the Magic Kingdom at Walt Disney World, eventually abandoned this practice in 1982.

 Pay-one-price

 An amusement park using the pay-one-price scheme charges guests a single admission fee.
 Guests are subsequently given access to most of the attractions, usually including flagship roller coasters, in the park as often as they wish during their visit.
-A daily admission pass, also called a day pass, is the most basic fare on offer, with alternatives including season tickets which offer holders admission for the entire operating year (plus special privileges for the newest attractions), and express passes which gives holders priority in bypassing lineup queues for the more popular attractions.
+A daily admission pass, also called a day pass, is the most basic fare on offer, with alternatives including season tickets which offer holders admission for the entire operating year (plus special privileges for the newest attractions), and express passes which give holders priority in bypassing lineup queues for the more popular attractions.

 Parks with a pay-one-price admission format often have attractions that are not included in the admission charge; these are called "up-charge attractions" and may include Skycoasters or go-kart tracks, or games of skill where prizes are won.
 All Warner Bros.
 Theme Parks, including Warner Bros.
 Movie World, Warner Bros.
 World, and Parque Warner Madrid, follow this scheme.

 When Angus Wynne, founder of Six Flags Over Texas, first visited Disneyland upon its opening in 1955, he noted that park's pay-as-you-go format as a reason to make his park pay-one-price.
 He thought that a family would be more likely to visit his park if they knew, up front, how much it would cost to attend.